Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of InnovAge Holding Corp. (INNV) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of InnovAge Holding Corp. (“InnovAge” or the “Company”) (NASDAQ: INNV) investors concerning the Company and its officers’ possible violations of the federal securities laws.
+LOS ANGELES, Oct.
+01, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of InnovAge Holding Corp. (“InnovAge” or the “Company”) ( INNV) investors concerning the Company and its officers’ possible violations of the federal securities laws.

 On September 21, 2021, after the market closed, InnovAge revealed that the Centers for Medicare and Medicaid Services (“CMS”) had “determined to freeze new enrollments at [the Company’s] Sacramento center based on deficiencies detected in [a recent] audit.”
 The Company stated that these “deficiencies relate to failures to provide covered services, provide accessible and adequate services, manage participants’ medical situations, and oversee use of specialists, among others.”